 - Because of man’s Sin

 - And Trouble comes (from a source other than God).

-See more details and over 70 examples of the Sin-Anger-Leaving-Trouble formula.
-It should be clear from all those examples that when God “leaves” it is in reaction to an action of man in turning from God, following other Gods or some sin indicating that he has done either of those.
+See more details and over 70 examples of the Sin-Wrath-Accommodation-Trouble formula.
+It should be clear from all those examples that when God “allows, leaves, give into the hand of etc” it is in response to an action of man in turning from God, following other Gods or some sin indicating that he has done either of those.